nosana-ci/pipeline-templates/templates/DeepCoder-1.5B/README.md

 ## Description

-This template provides an OpenAI-compatible API server for the DeepCoder-1.5B model, optimized for performance using vLLM.
-The model is specifically trained for code generation and understanding across multiple programming languages.
+This template   The model is specifically trained for code generation and understanding across multiple programming languages.

 ## Key Features
 - High-performance inference with vLLM